Mary Bryant: Escape from the colony and recapture

 Initially they kept close to the coast, and stopped to replenish their supplies of water and food as they travelled north.
-Their planned route involved navigating the then uncharted Great Barrier Reef and the Torres Straits.
+Their planned route involved navigating the then-uncharted Great Barrier Reef and Torres Strait.
 After a voyage of sixty-nine days, the group reached Kupang, on the island of Timor, a journey of more than 5,000 kilometres.
-This voyage has often been compared with William Bligh's similar journey in an open boat only two years earlier, after the mutiny on the Bounty.
+The voyage has often been compared with William Bligh's similar journey in an open boat only two years earlier, after the mutiny on the Bounty.
 Bligh's voyage had also ended in Timor.